 “The best way to learn about running a business is to run a business!” ~Julie Ann Wood

 As I mentioned in the 1st item, the best way to learn about running a business is to run a business!
-That is why, in addition to the kids starting their own business, these two additional experiential activities that involve running a business will allow the kids to run a business in a ‘safe’ setting.
+That is why when we teach kids entrepreneurship, we include not only starting their own business but also, these two additional experiential activities that involve running a business will allow the kids to run a business in a ‘safe’ setting.

 The first one is a fast paced simulation called the Biz Ops Game™ which teaches business operations in approximately 90 minutes.
 In this game, kids, in small teams of 4-5 each, run their own paper airplane business.
 Each team comes up with a business name, starts with a loan from the bank (that they have to pay back with interest) budget and plan for their expenses and raw materials, design, make & test their paper airplanes, fly them on a duct tape runway as they sell them to customer, track their actual sales and expenses and create a mini-income statement.
 The game is played in 5 rounds so teams can improve their process and design as the game progresses.